 Geography aims to widen and increase the students' understanding of our ever-changing world.
 The emphasis is on the relationships between the physical and human environments.
 Fieldwork is a vital component of the study of Geography.
-Students make field trips to study the issues of coastal processes and conservation, hazards, wetland management, farming and mining resources and changes in rural and urban areas of Western Australia.
+Students make field trips to study the issues of coastal processes and conservation, plant and animal adaptions to their environment, impacts of natural hazards, tourism, and urban planning and development.

 Years 7, 8, 9 and 10

 Geography is compulsory throughout Years 7 to 10.
 From Year 7 onwards, students start to learn the main geographical skills, which will provide a valuable background to their future Geography studies.
-In fun, challenging and hands-on activities, students learn to map read, use a compass, research and fieldwork techniques.
+In fun, challenging and hands-on activities, students learn to map read, use a compass, research and carry out fieldwork observations and the collection and analysis of data.
 Each year, these essential Geographical skills are revised, developed and expanded upon using different contexts of study.

 In Year 8 the focus is on Australian environments and, in particular, coastal studies and tourism.